Rednight972/FGS-World-Rebalance/README.md

     Hydrogen efficiency buffed by 1.38 as it'll be used for power and travel in this rebalance

+## Navigation: JumpDrive

+    JumpDrive no longer provide jumping capabilities, however it'll give a substantial boost to your grid Max Speed under thrust.
+    Cruising speed will remain the same

 ## Comms: Thrust Signature
 <img src="Screens/WCC-TS.gif" alt="Thrust Signature" width="720">